Resources – Podcasts

 Podcasts

-Fungicide Resistance – (2024)
+Fungicide Resistance – (2024-25)

-Tools for tackling blackleg of canola: AFREN – fungicide resistance management strategies for blackleg of canola
+Tools for tackling blackleg of canola

 Blackleg is the most serious disease in Australian canola, and while fungicides are commonly used to help manage this disease, there are concerns that an overreliance on fungicides could encourage fungicide resistance.
 In order to explore this further, GRDC is making a significant investment into fungicide resistant management strategies in blackleg in canola.
 Extensive research is taking place at the Grains Innovation Park in Horsham in Victoria’s Wimmera region.
 We catch up with Dr Angela van de Wouw who is one of Australia’s leading researchers into blackleg in canola and PhD student Alec McCallum, whose research is examining the emergence and management of fungicide resistance to blackleg.